rmtuckerphx/ai102-testprep/azure-ai-services.md

 * Max response tokens - upper bound for output tokens
 * prompt_tokens - input
 * completion_tokens - output
+* capacity - amount of quota you are assigning to a deployment.
+A value of 1 equals 1000 Tokens per Minute (TPM)
 * Subscription charged for both input and output tokens
 * Add content filter to remove hate speech and more
 * Roles